Lloyd Segan

-Lloyd Segan is an American film and television producer, and a principal in Piller/Segan, an independent content production company.
+Lloyd Segan is an American film and television producer, and executive producer and partner at Piller/Segan, an independent content production company.

 Television production

 Segan made his foray into television in 2001 with The Dead Zone based on Stephen King's novel of the same name.
 Executive produced by Segan and Michael Piller, the series debuted on June 16, 2002, on the USA Network.
 The series, produced over a 7 year production cycle is now syndicated globally.

 Following The Dead Zone, Segan, Michael Piller and Shawn Piller executive-produced Wildfire.
 This series, which debuted on ABC Family, was the network’s first-ever original scripted series.
 Wildfire ended after four seasons and audiences petitioned for the show to remain on the air by sending truckloads of hay, 500 cast iron horseshoes, apples, rope, and 1,000 pounds of carrots to ABC Family.

 In 2007, Segan and Shawn Piller executive-produced the ABC Family series, Greek.
 In a review released soon after the premiere of the show, The New York Times claimed that Greek "captures the spirit of the hedge-fund age like nothing else."
 Greek ran for a 6-season cable cycle and brought the network a new audience demographic that it had not attracted before.